 For example, for an (8 x 8) image and (3 x 3) filter, the output resulting after the convolution operation would be of size (6 x 6).
 Thus, the image shrinks every time a convolution operation is performed.
 This places an upper limit to the number of times such an operation could be performed before the image reduces to nothing thereby precluding us from building deeper networks.

 - Also, the pixels on the corners and the edges are used much less than those in the middle.

 Padding is simply a process of adding layers of zeros to our input images so as to avoid the problems mentioned above through the following changes to the input image.

-- This prevents shrinking as, if p = number of layers of zeros added to the border of the image, then our (n x n) image becomes (n + 2p) x (n + 2p) image after padding.
-So, applying convolution-operation (with (f x f) filter) outputs (n + 2p – f + 1) x (n + 2p – f + 1) images.
-For example, adding one layer of padding to an (8 x 8) image and using a (3 x 3) filter we would get an (8 x 8) output after performing convolution operation.
+For example, by adding one layer of padding to an (8 x 8) image and using a (3 x 3) filter we would get an (8 x 8) output after performing a convolution operation.